Buidl-Land/AutoMaid/README.md

 #### a.
 Main Configuration (`config.json`)

 This is the central file for configuring your multi-agent system.
 It defines everything from AI model connections to scheduled tasks.
-For a complete, annotated example, please see the [`config.example.json`](./config.example.json) file.
+Create your own `config.json` file based on the complete, annotated example at [`examples/configs/config.example.json`](./examples/configs/config.example.json).

 **Key Sections:**